Frequently Asked Questions

 of the Biblical months.
 We choose to use the traditional Jewish calender because it has proven effective

-in keeping the Jewish people together.
+in keeping the Jewish people together for nearly 2000 years.
 Since the Bible is relatively void of instruction concerning

-Rosh Kodesh, the New Moon, most New Moon determinations are base, at least in part, on tradition.
+the determnation of the new month, most New Moon determinations are based, at least in part, on tradition.
 If we're

 going to follow tradition, why not follow a proven and effective tradition?